On-Prem / Customer-Hosted Clusters

 --repository-name YOUR_REPO/ENV_ID \

---region YOUR_REGIONFor example, if your registry is simulation-images and your environment ID is env_abc123:
+--region YOUR_REGIONFor example, with the module’s default registry name veris-simulation-images and environment ID env_abc123:

 aws ecr create-repository \